Kim Cousar and wife Sharon reside in Indian Trail, NC. They have a son, daughter, and 3 grandchildren.

 Chad Griffin is a native Charlottean, he was drafted from Garinger High School in 1993 by the Oakland A's.
 While in High School, Chad led the Southeastern conference in hitting for 3 years.
 He was selected for Player of the Year and All State teams.
 Chad continued his baseball career playing middle infield for the A’s organization then went to the Seattle Mariners before leaving professional baseball and returning home.
 Chad owned and operated Extra Innings Baseball Academy where he instructed players from age 6 to professionals.
 He has 20 plus years experience coaching, instructing, individual lessons, camps and clinics.
 He continues to stay connected to the game he loves by coaching youth baseball and doing individual lessons.

 Thomas is a native of Matthews.
 He was team captain on both the basketball and baseball teams at Sun Valley High School where he was part of three conference championship teams and was first team All-conference in baseball in 1997.
-After transferring to Montreat College, Thomas was a two time first team All-conference performer.
-He was 2001 All-Region XII first team and earned NAIA honorable mention All-America honors the same year.
-As a senior in 2002, Thomas was third in the country with 75 RBI’s tallied in 59 games played and upon graduating held several school records including RBI’s per game and career fielding percentage.
-In a two year college career he hit 24 home runs, had a .352 batting average, a .541 on base percentage, slugged .612 and had a .988 fielding percentage.
+At Montreat College, Thomas was a first team AAC All-conference performer in 2001 and 2002.
+As a junior in 2001, Thomas was first team All-Region XII and earned NAIA Honorable Mention All-America honors the same year.
+As a senior in 2002, Thomas was third in the country with 75 RBI’s tallied in 59 games played and upon graduating held several school records including RBI’s, slugging percentage and fielding percentage.
+As a junior and senior he hit 24 home runs, 28 doubles and had 125 hits to go along with a .352 batting average and a .541 on base percentage.
+Thomas also slugged over .600 and had a .988 fielding percentage.

 Thomas is a home builder and his family lives in Matthews.
-He has three boys and a girl, Reynolds, whom he and Bonnie adopted in 2016.
+He and his wife Bonnie have five children.
+Three boys and two girls Reynolds and Emmalyn, whom are both adopted.

 Best known for his heroics in the 2001 World Series, Tony Womack spent 13 seasons in Major League Baseball, terrorizing base paths along the way.
 Six years after he was selected by the Pittsburgh Pirates in the 7th round of the 1991 first year player draft, Womack burst onto the major league scene as a rookie in 1997.
 As the Pirates leadoff hitter he had 178 hits, including 26 doubles and led all National Leaguers with 60 stolen bases en route to earning an All-Star selection.